boytchev/mannequin.js/docs/userguide.md

 * internet access to the CDN is reuqired at program startup
 * pointers to Three.js and mannequin.js must be defined as importmaps

-A somewhat minimal program that uses mannequin.js from this CDN is showndemonstrated in this [live example](example-minimal-cdn.html).
+A somewhat minimal program that uses mannequin.js from this CDN is shown in this [live example](example-minimal-cdn.html).
 If the file is downloaded, it could be run locally without any additional installation.
 The importmaps in the example point to specific release of Three.js and to the latest version of mannequin.js.